UK Online Roulette Guide: How To Play, Odds & Strategy (2026)

 🟪 Corner

-Positioning the chip directly on the intersecting cross of four numbers, covering a square block on the grid.
-It is an incredibly efficient way to cover surface area on the inside.
+Positioning the chip directly on the intersecting cross of four numbers to cover a square block.

 Pays 8:1